Clakriss/alx-low_level_programming/0x00-hello_world/README.md

 7. INTEL > Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.

+8. UNIX IS BASICALLY A SIMPLE OS, BUT YOU HAVE TO BE A GENIUS TO UNDERSTAND THE SIMPLICITY > Write a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.